It has been some time since I last looked at energy and security, time for a refresh.

 Whatever your feelings on nuclear, global warming, the oil industry or renewable energy, the fact is, today, the UK is a net energy importer and baring some surprise technological development is likely to remain so.

 Currently, gas for power generation contributes to both base load and peak loads.
-Gas is currently sourced from dwindling North Sea fields, pipeline delivered gas from continental Europe (Norway and Russia) and ship delivered Liquefied Natural Gas (LNG) from the Middle East (mostly Qatar)
+Gas is currently sourced from dwindling North Sea fields, pipeline delivered gas from continental Europe (mostly Norway) and ship delivered Liquefied Natural Gas (LNG) from the Middle East (mostly Qatar)

 In 2006 Qatar overtook Indonesia as the world’s largest exporter of LNG and its North Field reserve is the largest in the world with an equivalent capacity of 150 years UK peak demand.
 The Qatargas II supply chain is a quite staggering project, the South Hook LNG terminal in Milford Haven, 14 new LNG tankers, 30 wells, 2 onshore processing facilities and the supporting infrastructure.